akashbagchi/unbored.ai/ghost-onboarder/ghost-onboarder-site/docs/intro.md

 High-Level System Design:

 The `claude-builder-2025` repository consists of two main components: `ghost-onboarder` and `ghost-onboarder-site`.
-The `ghost-onboarder` component is a Python package that serves as the backend for the system, while `ghost-onboarder-site` is a Docusaurus-based React application that acts as the frontend.
+The `ghost-onboarder` component is a Python package that serves as the backend, responsible for interacting with various services and generating data.
+The `ghost-onboarder-site` component is a React-based website built using Docusaurus, which serves as the frontend for displaying the generated data.

 Tech Stack:

+1. **Backend**:
-- Python: The backend is written in Python, which is a versatile and widely-used programming language known for its simplicity and readability.
+   - Python: The backend is written in Python, a versatile and widely-used programming language known for its simplicity and readability.
+   - Boto3 (AWS SDK for Python): Used for interacting with AWS services, such as AWS Lambda and Amazon S3.
+   - PyGitHub: A Python library for interacting with the GitHub API, enabling the retrieval of repository information.

+2. **Frontend**:
+   - React: A popular JavaScript library for building user interfaces, providing a component-based architecture and efficient rendering.
-- Docusaurus: The frontend is built using Docusaurus, a React-based static site generator designed for creating documentation websites.
+   - Docusaurus: A static site generator built on top of React, designed for creating documentation websites and blogs.
-- React: The frontend user interface is developed using React, a popular JavaScript library for building user interfaces.
-- TypeScript: The frontend codebase is written in TypeScript, a superset of JavaScript that adds static typing, improving code maintainability and catching errors during development.
+   - TypeScript: A superset of JavaScript that adds optional static typing, improving code maintainability and catching errors during development.

+The chosen tech stack leverages well-established and widely-adopted technologies, ensuring a robust and maintainable codebase.
+Python's simplicity and extensive ecosystem make it an excellent choice for the backend, while React and Docusaurus provide a modern and efficient solution for building the frontend.

-Major Components and Responsibilities:
+Major Components/Modules and Their Responsibilities:

-1. `ghost-onboarder`:
+1. **ghost-onboarder**:
-   - `cli`: This module contains the command-line interface (CLI) for interacting with the system.
+   - `cli`: Contains the command-line interface for interacting with the application.
-   - `claude_client.py`: Handles communication with the Claude AI model.
+   - `claude_client`: Handles communication with the Claude AI assistant.
-   - `github_client.py`: Manages interactions with the GitHub API for repository analysis.
+   - `github_client`: Interacts with the GitHub API to retrieve repository information.
-   - `lambda_function.py`: Contains the AWS Lambda function code for serverless deployment.
+   - `lambda_function`: Contains the AWS Lambda function code for serverless execution.
-   - `main.py`: The main entry point for the backend application.
-   - `prompts.py`: Defines the prompts used for querying the Claude AI model.
-   - `scanner.py`: Responsible for scanning and analyzing repository files.
+   - `scanner`: Responsible for scanning and analyzing repository files.
-   - `score_repo_files.py`: Scores and ranks repository files based on their relevance.
+   - `score_repo_files`: Scores and ranks repository files based on specific criteria.

-2. `ghost-onboarder-site`:
+2. **ghost-onboarder-site**:
-   - `blog`: Contains blog posts and related assets.
-   - `docs`: Holds the documentation content for the project.
-   - `src/components`: Includes reusable React components for the frontend.
+   - `components`: Contains reusable React components for the website.
-   - `src/pages`: Contains the main pages of the website, including the graph visualization.
+   - `pages`: Defines the different pages of the website, including the homepage and the graph visualization page.
-   - `static`: Stores static assets like images and icons.
+   - `static`: Stores static assets such as images and JSON data files.

-Data Flow Between Components:
+Data Flow between Components:

+1. The `ghost-onboarder` component interacts with the GitHub API using the `github_client` module to retrieve repository information.
-1. The `scanner.py` module scans the repository files and generates a JSON representation of the repository structure.
+2. The `scanner` module scans and analyzes the repository files, generating output files in the `outputs` directory.
-2. The `score_repo_files.py` module scores and ranks the repository files based on their relevance.
+3. The `score_repo_files` module processes the scanned files and generates a ranked list of files based on specific criteria.
-3. The `claude_client.py` module interacts with the Claude AI model to generate summaries and insights for the relevant repository files.
+4. The `claude_client` module communicates with the Claude AI assistant to generate additional information or insights based on the analyzed data.
-4. The `github_client.py` module retrieves additional information from the GitHub API, if required.
-5. The processed data is then passed to the `ghost-onboarder-site` component, where it is rendered and visualized using React components.
+5. The generated data is stored in JSON files within the `static` directory of the `ghost-onboarder-site` component.
+6. The `ghost-onboarder-site` component renders the website using React and Docusaurus, displaying the generated data, including the graph visualization.

 External Dependencies:

-- Claude AI Model: The system relies on the Claude AI model for generating summaries and insights about the repository files.
-- GitHub API: The `github_client.py` module interacts with the GitHub API to fetch repository metadata and other relevant information.
+1. **GitHub API**: The `ghost-onboarder` component relies on the GitHub API to retrieve repository information.
-- AWS Lambda (optional): The `lambda_function.py` module allows for serverless deployment of the backend using AWS Lambda functions.
+2. **Claude AI Assistant**: The `claude_client` module interacts with the Claude AI assistant to generate additional insights or information based on the analyzed data.
+3. **AWS Services (optional)**: The `lambda_function` module suggests the potential use of AWS Lambda for serverless execution, which may require additional AWS services like Amazon S3 for storage.

-This overview provides a high-level understanding of the system's design, tech stack, major components, data flow, and external dependencies.
-It should help a developer with 2 years of experience grasp the overall structure and functionality of the `claude-builder-2025` repository.
+This overview provides a high-level understanding of the system design, tech stack, major components, data flow, and external dependencies of the `claude-builder-2025` repository.
+It should help a developer with 2 years of experience grasp the overall structure and functionality of the project.

 ---